Babies need to eat every 2 hours when you bring them home from the hospital, and most are still waking to feed after the first year.

 - Fabric Weight: If you tend to run hot (or are in a warm climate), choose a lightweight fabric.
 If you tend to run cold, choose something that will keep you warmer.

 - Bra Compatibility: If you’re in the early months of breastfeeding, leaking will be an issue.
 For some reason, nursing pajamas haven’t caught on to the idea that they need a built-in bra to hold your nursing pads.
-So to prevent leaving spots (and stains) on your bed sheets, you’ll need to expect to need to wear a night nursing bra in conjunction with most pajamas.
-Make sure you choose a pair of pajamas that have a neckline that works with your bra.
+So to prevent leaving spots (and stains) on your bed sheets, expect to need a night nursing bra in conjunction with most pajamas.
+Make sure you choose a pair that has a neckline that works with your bra.

 - Nipple Access: The main reason you’re buying a nursing bra at all is to feed your baby in the wee hours of the morning.
 Choose one with a design that is simple and will work for you — whether that’s an elastic neckline, hidden panel, or quick-release clasps.
 If you’re planning to wear a night nursing bra, make sure it works with the nipple access in the pajamas.